 Homeowners also need to know about economists that are predicting a rise in mortgage rates selling their Northern Kentucky homes in 2021.
 The Fed, or the Federal Reserve, is the largest single buyer of mortgage-backed securities.
 The Fed will likely keep short rates lower, however, this will likely not hold true for some longer-term treasuries or mortgages.
 While they are not directly involved in setting the current mortgage rates, their policies indirectly affect these rates.
 Their purchases of mortgages have slowed as the year comes to an end, the amount they purchase as the new year begins will depend upon the covid vaccine and its effectiveness in normalizing the economy.
 In addition to the fed, new banking capital requirements coming into effect in 2021 will likely cause the rates to rise as well.

 There is no time like the present.
-As delinquencies rise, homeowners need to know that the value of their property will change very little towards the positive over the coming year, if they are thinking about selling their Greater Cincinnati and Northern Kentucky homes in 2021.
+As delinquencies rise, homeowners need to know that the value of their property will change very little towards the positive over the coming year, if they are thinking about selling their Northern Kentucky homes in 2021.
 Moving forward with a sale now will mean little to no equity loss, as compared to holding the property for another year.
 Should the prediction of dropping property values and rising mortgage rates come to fruition, you could actually see a loss of equity by holding onto your property past the end of the year.
 Additionally, with mortgage rates expected to climb, there will be yet another influence pushing buyers to make lower offers as the year progresses.
 Some homeowners may become financially upside down in their property, having more money invested than they will ever see come back through a sale without the real estate peak market.

 Planning on selling your Northern Kentucky home in 2021?
 Be ahead of the curve by selling now to LOCAL HONEST HOMEBUYER!
 Homeowners need to know prices will likely drop and the market likely flooded with distressed properties.
 With extremely quick closing timelines, we make the process easy and much less stressful overall.
 We welcome you to call LOCAL HONEST HOMEBUYER today at 859-549-4700 to save yourself frustration, time, and most importantly money.
 Learn more about what we can offer by reaching out to our team today at 859-549-4700!